Philosophy of Worship

 Music in the Church is an Act of Worship

 Only believers can worship God.
 Only believers should be leading the music worship in the local church.
 How can unbelievers lead the corporate Body of Christ in worshipping a God they don’t believe in?
 They can’t.
-Paul cautioned Christians on this matter saying, “Do not partner together with unbelievers; for what partnership does righteousness have with lawlessness, or what fellowship does light have with darkness?
-Or what harmony has Christ with Belial or what has a believer in common with an unbeliever?”
+Paul cautioned Christians on this matter saying, “Do not be unequally yoked with unbelievers.
+For what partnership has righteousness with lawlessness?
+Or what fellowship has light with darkness?
+What accord has Christ with Belial?
+Or what portion does a believer share with an unbeliever?”
 (2 Corinthians 6:14-15).

 Click here for a PDF copy of this document.